stevenhaddox/rvm_fw/README.md

         $ bundle exec rake boot:strap

+Or, to keep pre-downloaded Rubies and just add to them:

+        $ KEEP=true bundle exe rake boot:strap

 4. Archive your local setup of RVM::FW and import it into your network.

 5. Deploy!
 RVM::FW is a simple Sinatra application so you can deploy it anywhere you have Ruby or Rack available internally!